 The comments of these two PBS officials are particularly telling:

 "It's the world we live in right now," said Joe Bruns, WETA's chief operating officer.
 "My own view is that with the landscape of a 14-hour film about World War II, and given the overall obscenity of war, four words are not particularly shocking -- especially given the fact that these are words used routinely at that time.
-But [nowadays], we have to exercise an abundance of caution."
+But [nowadays], we have to exercise an abundance of caution."and

 "The core problem is, we don't really know what the FCC will do with a complaint because the guidelines aren't clear," PBS's chief content officer, John Boland, said yesterday.